10m+

 Your application process must be completed with your adviser (whether this is a mortgage broker or independent financial adviser).

-You’ll also need a solicitor, as this is a property transaction.
-At the application stage, you’ll probably need to pay a valuation fee to your chosen lender, but your adviser will help you steer clear of any unnecessary upfront fees.
+At the application stage, you’ll probably need to pay a valuation fee to your chosen lender, but your adviser will help you avoid any unnecessary upfront fees.

 Once your application is complete, it can be submitted to your equity release provider, who will conduct credit ID and title checks before contacting a surveyor.